 The listing agent gets paid anywhere from 1 to 3 percent of the sale price + HST.

-An agent working with both buyer and seller is engaging in multiple representation, or double ending as it’s known in the industry.
-A double ending agent will usually offer a discount on commission in an attempt to make the buyer and seller happy.
+An agent working with both buyer and seller is engaging in multiple representation.
+The agent will usually offer a discount on commission in an attempt to make the buyer and seller happy.

 Commission Agreements Between Agents And Their Brokerages

 The commissions are further divided depending on the individual arrangements of each brokerage and the agents involved.
 This is known in the industry as the split…